Sarupathar: Government & Politics

-Sarupathar is part of Kaliabor (Lok Sabha constituency).
-The current Member of Parliament representing Kaliabor is Gaurav Gogoi.
+Sarupathar is part of Kaziranga Lok Sabha constituency.
+The current Member of Parliament representing Kaziranga is Kamakhya Prasad Tasa.
 The current Member of Legislative Assembly representing Sarupathar is Biswajit Phukan.

 Local Administration

 The Sarupathar Municipal Corporation is responsible for the maintaining town's civic infrastructure as well as carrying out associated administrative duties.
 The Town Committee is constituted by elected members from each wards.
 The entire town has been divided into four wards, and one member is elected from each ward.
 One ward is reserved for women.
 The term is for a five-year duration after which elections are held once again.

 Education

 Under the 10+2 format, students attend primary and secondary schooling during the first ten years and then two years of higher secondary education, followed by three years at college for commerce or arts degrees.

 Schools

 There are three government high schools and several govt.
 Lower Primary (LP) and Middle English (ME) Schools in the heart of Sarupathar Town.
 The high schools are viz.
-Sarupathar HS School, Kalibari High School & Sarupathar Girls' High School.
-Sarupathar Higher Secondary School is the oldest school of Sarupathar.
-Founded by Jogeshwar Chetia in 1956 this school has produced excellent professionals and businessman.
+P M Shri Sarupathar Higher Secondary School, Kalibari High School & Sarupathar Girls' High School.
+P M Shri Sarupathar Higher Secondary School is the oldest school of Sarupathar.
+Founded by Jogeshwar Chetia in 1956.

 The private English medium schools are Bolosing Memorial School (BMS), Dayanand Vidya Niketan (DVN), Don Bosco High School, Daffodil English High School, Keshav Chandra Hazarika Memorial School (KCH) and Marvel Minds Academy.
 The only private assamese medium school in the town is Sankardev Sishu Niketan.
 Dayanand Vidya Niketan was founded by Mr. Shivaji Rai in the year 1990.
 Bolosing Memorial School was also founded by Mr. Shivaji Rai in the year 1993.
-Both DVN and BMS are among the most sought after schools in the town.
-Marvel Minds Academy, was established in the year 2016 and has emerged as an excellent educational institution at such an early phase.
-The other private schools like Don Bosco High School and KCH too has had a remarkable track record.
+Both DVN and BMS are among the schools in the town.
+Marvel Minds Academy, was established in the year 2016.